BiolApps/MeinteR/vignettes/Meinter_vignette.md

 __Chr__: Name of the chromosome (e.g. chr3)

-__Start__: DMS start coordinate (hg19 assembly)
+__Start__: Start coordinate (hg19 assembly)

-__End__: DMS end coordinate (hg19 assembly)
+__End__: End coordinate (hg19 assembly)

 __Score__: Difference of methylation levels ranging between -1 and 1

-__Strand__: Strand of the DMS.
+__Strand__: DNA strand.
 Either "." (=no strand) or "+" or "-"

-The `Score` field of the input dataset may correspond to the `Delta-beta` value of each DMS i.e. the difference of the methylation levels in two groups of data, for example normal/disease samples or pre-, post-treatment conditions of a sample set etc.
+The `Score` field of the input dataset may correspond to the `delta-beta` value of each DMS i.e. the difference of the methylation levels in two groups of data, for example normal/disease samples or pre-, post-treatment conditions of a sample set etc.

 In the following, we demostrate the functionalities on a sample dataset assigned to variable `sample`.
-The `sample` dataset is automatically loaded in the workspace and can be used for demostration.
+The `sample` dataset is automatically loaded in the workspace and can be used for demostration purposes.

 ```r
 head(sample)
 ```

 The `sample` dataset contains the coordinates and `delta-beta` values for a set of 5,840 CpG sites.
-The column names of this dataset are not consistent with formatting rules of the input data, so we need to reorder the misplaced columns using the `reorderBed` function:
+The column names are not consistent with formatting rules of the input data, so we need to reorder the misplaced columns using the `reorderBed` function:

 ```r
 re.sample = reorderBed(sample,1,2,3,5,4)
 head(re.sample)
 ```
 Columns 4 and 5 in the above example will change position.
 In addition, all columns will be renamed, appropriately.
 \subsubsection{Import local data}
 To work on your own data, load the tabular file by setting the column separator (`sep`) and heading (`header`) parameters appropriately.
 For example,

 ```r
 input.data <- read.csv(file.path(project.dir, "my_data.csv"), sep=",", header = T)
 ```
-where `my_data.csv` in this example is a comma-delimited file with a header in the first line.
+where `my_data.csv` in this example is a comma-delimited file including a header line.
 Additional columns in the input data will be ignored.
-For demostration purposes MeinteR provides a well-formatted dataset loaded in the workspace called `test.data` that contains 401 DMS with `|delta-beta|>=0.3'.
+MeinteR also provides a well-formatted dataset loaded in the workspace called `test.data` that contains 401 DMS with `|delta-beta|>=0.3'.

 \subsubsection{Import data from GEO}

 MeinteR supports analyses of GEO data series from microarray and next-generation sequencing platforms.
-In both cases, MeinteR will automatically fetch data series based on the GSE accession number.
-A data series usually contains multiple samples analyzed in the same or multiple platforms.
-MeinteR imports data from a data series that contains two groups of samples analysed in the same platform according to a user-defined annotation file.
-The annotation file is a comma-delimited file with two columns: Column `sample` lists the GSM accession numbers that are needed for the analyses and are part of the data series and the `status` column lists the class of each sample.
+In both cases, MeinteR will automatically fetch data series based on the accession number of the GEO data series.
+A data series usually contains  moew than one samples analyzed by a unique or multiple platforms.
+MeinteR imports data from a data series that contains two groups of samples analysed by the same platform according to a user-defined annotation file.
+The annotation file is a comma-delimited file with two columns: Column `sample` lists the GSM accession numbers that are included in the data series and the `status` column lists the class of each sample.
 For example, to import sample data of the GSE37362 series we must create an annotation file that has the following form:
 ```
 sample,status
 GSM916781,WT